What is TMJ?

 - A strange clicking or popping noise when you open your mouth or move your jaw from side to side

 - Discomfort around your jaw joint, face, neck and/or shoulders when you move your mouth to speak or eat

 - A numb or tired feeling in the muscles around your face

 - Difficulty chewing or a sudden change in the way your teeth fit together

 - “Lock-jaw,” a condition that occurs when the jaw becomes stuck in an open or closed position

 - Feeling of fullness in the ear

-TMJ neck pain is also common, as are TMJ eye symptoms that can include blurred vision and light sensitivity.
-If you have any of these problems, or if you’ve developed hearing problems and frequent headaches, you may have TMJ issues that should be addressed as soon as possible.
+TMJ neck pain is also common, as are TMJ eye symptoms.
+These can include blurred vision and light sensitivity.
+If you have any of these problems or have developed hearing problems and frequent headaches, you may have TMJ issues that you should have your TMJ dentist address as soon as possible.

 Whenever possible, we try to use the least-invasive means possible to treat TMJ in Michigan.
 These include corrective orthotic devices that are worn at night and help keep the jaw in place, physical therapy techniques and pain-relieving injections.
 Surgery may be recommended for severe cases of TMJ if conservative approaches are not effective.

-If you’re experiencing TMJ neck pain or other symptoms, please contact our office by phone or through our online form.
+If you’re experiencing TMJ neck pain or other symptoms, please contact our office by calling (586) 573-0438.
 We look forward to relieving your symptoms through gentle and effective treatment methods.